-Global navigation satellite systems (GNSS), which were originally designed to provide positioning, velocity and timing services for terrestrial users, are now also being increasingly utilized for autonomous navigation in space.
-Historically, most space users have been located at low altitudes, where GNSS signal reception is similar to that on the ground.
-More recently, however, users relying on these signals at high altitudes, near to or above the GNSS constellations themselves.

-The first edition of this booklet was published at the 13th meeting of the ICG in December 2018.
-This fully revised second edition includes updates to the GNSS constellations and simulation results according to the latest information from each provider.
-Chapter 6 has been added to demonstrate the on-orbit capability of GNSS space use, beyond the formal characteristics of each constellation.
-Finally, simulation results now include a geometric dilution indicator (GDI) representing the quality of signal geometry.
-The geometric diversity of available signals is an important factor in navigation performance and is often improved by an interoperable GNSS SSV.
+2021 The Interoperable Global navigation satellite

+Global Navigation systems (GNSS), which were UNTED NATIONS Office for rules spece a failes

+Satellite Systems originally designed to provide THE INTEROPERABLE

+Space Service positioning, velocity and timing GLOBAL NAVIGATION SATELLITE SYSTEMS

+Volume - 2nd services for terrestrial users, are VOLUME

+Edition now also being increasingly SECOND EDITION

+(ST/SPACE/75/Rev.1) utilized for autonomous

+navigation in space.
+Historically,

+most space users have been

+located at low altitudes, where

+GNSS signal reception is similar

+to that on the ground.
+More

+recently, however, users are

+relying on these signals at high

+altitudes, near to or above the

+GNSS constellations themselves.

+The first edition of this booklet

+was published at the 13th meeting

+of the ICG in December 2018.

+This fully revised second edition

+includes updates to the GNSS

+constenations and simulation

+results according to the latest

+Chapter 6 has been added to

+demonstrate the on orbit

+demonstrate the on-orbit

+by by by the formal characteristics

+of each constallation Finally

+simulation results now include a

+geometric dilution indicator

+(GDI) representing the quality of

+signal geometry.
+The geometric

+diversity of available signals is an

+important factor in navigation

+performance and is often

+improved by an interoperable

+GNSS SSV

-Available in the following languages: English
+Available in the following

+languages: English

+L